 17. Southern Baked Beans

 Baked beans and bacon is a great side dish recipe, but one can dig into this any time even as a whole meal in itself.
 You can also make this ahead of time, freeze, and heat up when you're craving comfort food.

 18. Fried Peach Pies

-We all know what fruit’s abundant down South, so any self-respecting soul food recipes list won’t do without a peach pie recipe.
-These flaky on the outside, creamy in the inside peach pockets or pies will satisfy your craving any day.
+We all know what fruit's abundant down South.
+So any self-respecting soul food recipes list won't do without a peach pie recipe.
+These flaky on the outside, creamy on the inside peach pockets or pies will satisfy your craving any day.

 19. 4-Ingredient Overnight Southern Buttermilk Biscuits

-This is an easy biscuit recipe that goes well with soup, red bean stew, steak, butter, jam, and homestyle gravy.
-Serve this up on a BBQ or cookout and it will sell better than hotcakes!
+Southern Buttermilk Biscuits go well with soup.
+Also with red bean stew, steak, butter, jam, and homestyle gravy.
+Serve them up on a BBQ or cookout and they'll sell better than hotcakes!

-This classic jambalaya is the real deal with the distinct Cajun flavors you can’t resist!
-Grab the jambalaya recipe here and whip it up for dinner.
+Classic jambalaya is the real deal with the distinct Cajun flavors you can't resist!
+Whip it up for dinner to surprise the family.

 21. Macaroni and Cheese